 - Saffron, dissolved in a few tablespoons of warm milk

-- Nuts - almonds, pistachios or walnuts
+- Nuts - almonds, pistachios

 - White, granulated sugar

 1. Roast the moong dal on the sauté setting in the instant pot until it turns a dark yellow in colour and gives off a distinctive roasted aroma.
 This takes around 10-12 minutes of constant stirring on high heat.
 There is no need to soak or grind the dal as in the traditional recipe.
 Here's a picture to see the difference between unroasted and roasted moong lentils.